russmckendrick/records/content/albums/the-piper-at-the-gates-of-dawn-11888042/index.md

 ---
 title: "Pink Floyd - The Piper At The Gates Of Dawn"
-album_artist: "Pink Floyd"
+artist: "Pink Floyd"
-album_title: "The Piper At The Gates Of Dawn"
+album_name: "The Piper At The Gates Of Dawn"
 date: 2018-04-21
 release_id: "11888042"
 slug: "the-piper-at-the-gates-of-dawn-11888042"
+hideSummary: true
 cover:
     image: "the-piper-at-the-gates-of-dawn-11888042.jpg"
+    alt: "The Piper At The Gates Of Dawn by Pink Floyd"
+    caption: "The Piper At The Gates Of Dawn by Pink Floyd"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Psychedelic Rock"]
 ---

 ## Tracklisting